What Is CAC (Customer Acquisition Cost)?

 Think of CAC and LTV as two sides of the same coin:

-- CAC tells you what you spend to get a customer
+- CAC: What you spend to get a customer

-- LTV tells you what you can expect to earn from that customer
+- LTV: What you can expect to earn from that customer

-For example, if your LTV is $3,000 and your CAC is $1,000, you’re in a good position—each customer is worth 3 times what you spent to acquire them.
-But if your CAC creeps up to $2,500, it’s time to reevaluate your acquisition strategies!
+Keep your CAC significantly lower than your LTV for a profitable business.
+For example, if your LTV is $3,000 and your CAC is $1,000, you’re in a good position.
+But if your CAC rises to $2,500, it’s time to reevaluate your acquisition strategies.

 Leave a Reply